 Now, without a doubt, as a child, a growing passion begins inside when you realize your heart beats to the rhythm of becoming an actor.
 This same passion is what sustains you throughout the span of your entire career.
 You begin believing in the possibilities of becoming one of the greats and reaching to the highest pinnacle of what your talent and hard work can offer you.

-Obsessively you embark on solo lonely tedious journey towards this goal.
+Obsessively you embark on a solo lonely tedious journey towards this goal.
 You begin watching countless classic films, attending numerous auditions, creating headshots and reels, going for rehearsals, reading and re- reading scripts, networking (whatever that means) and finally landing a role that will be life changing and will give you your first big paycheck, that you will proudly take to your parents and prove them wrong.
 However, this reality happens to the 1% percentile of actors in the current Kenyan film industry.
 The rest of the 99% tarmac hoping to get a win before they ultimately settle and give up on the dream entirely.

 Ironically, the same Kenyan film Industry an actor wishes to break out is and has been a major antagonistic force.
 Most recently, people have begun looking and listening keenly to the ongoingactors’ plight.
 With the likes of veteran actor Ms. Nini Wacera being at the forefront of this discussion.
-Both at the ‘State of the Film Industry seminar where she gave a thought provoking speech and an article published by Nation newspaper with the headline, I have nothing to show for my years of acting, Ms. Nini has not shy away from calling to truth, what it truly means to be a Kenyan actor.
+Both at the ‘State of the Film Industry’ seminar where she gave a thought provoking speech and an article published by Nation newspaper with the headline, ‘I have nothing to show for my years of acting’, Ms. Nini has not shy away from calling to truth, what it truly means to be a Kenyan actor.

-In one of her opening remarks at the seminar she says, I would like to dedicate this session to the late great Maina Olwenya whom we have lost as a result of the ills that plague our industry.
-An industry that is rife with sexual exploitation, injury and violence, that leads to PTSD, depression and anxiety, yes, that is what we as a Kenyan actor deal with on a daily basis.
+In one of her opening remarks at the seminar she says, “I would like to dedicate this session to the late great Maina Olwenya whom we have lost as a result of the ills that plague our industry.
+An industry that is rife with sexual exploitation, injury and violence, that leads to PTSD, depression and anxiety, yes, that is what we as a Kenyan actor deal with on a daily basis”.
 This statement in itself hits home, with countless of testimonies from actors across board whom lament of the degree of injustice done to them.
 The sad reality being how much this atrocity has been going on year in, year out.
 Luckily just as a lifesaver is crucial to a drowning man so is platforms that are ready to take on the task to restore and salvage the hope that slowly fades away in a Kenyan actor’s career.

 RAFIKI HUB, an actor’s talent management is notably a great example of a pioneer platform of its kind.
 It provides a space to support actors to showcase themselves more professionally by equipping them with the knowledge and essential tools needed to safeguard from any form of exploitation.